MarktW86/azure-psdocs-processing/azurermps/3.7.0/AzureRM.Resources/Get-AzureRmRoleAssignment.md

 ```

 ### -ObjectId
-The Azure AD ObjectId of the User, Group or Service Principal.
+Specifies The Azure Active Directory ObjectId of the User, Group, or Service Principal.
 Filters all assignments that are made to the specified principal.

 ```yaml